 Research the employer: When applying for a job, learning more about the organization and its culture can help you craft a tailored resume.
 You can review school websites, social media profiles, and employee reviews to gain a clear understanding of their values and how they align with yours.

-Stay concise: Because hiring managers often need to scan many resumes at a time, keeping your resume's format and language concise helps them assess your qualifications quickly.
+Stay concise: Because hiring managers often need to scan several resumes at a time, keeping your resume's format and language concise helps them assess your qualifications quickly.
 Keep this document to one page, or two at most, to show respect for their time and display your strong written communication skills.

 Include additional sections: Adding sections dedicated to relevant certifications, volunteer work, or professional achievements and awards can help differentiate you as a candidate.
 Make sure these additions are relevant to the role, such as volunteering as an after-school tutor.